digital-blueprint/relay-core-bundle/docs/local_data.md

    normalizationContext={"groups" = {"MyEntity:output", "LocalData:output"}}
   ```
 * Adding an event dispatcher member variable of type `LocalDataAwareEventDispatcher` to your entity provider
-* On GET-requests, passing the value of the `include` parameter to the event dispatcher
+* On GET-requests, passing the value of the `includeLocal` parameter to the event dispatcher
 ```php
 $this->eventDispatcher->initRequestedLocalDataAttributes($includeParameter);
 ```